African Schools on Line

 - There has been no funding.
 It costs and the core issue is that the people and these areas of need, simply lack the resources including access to funds to make such projects happen.
 Sponsorship in varying forms has been the key

-Beginning in 1995 with a single request to supply computers for three secondary schools in Zimbabwe, Simon Rooksby (Founder) went out put it together, but it was due to the shared Vision and support of Air Zimbabwe, Harare Anglican Diocese, and Zimbabwe Ministry of Education the project was extended to a further 100 schools, including the setting up of a teachers network, annual conference and as outlined a myriad of community benefits aiding infrastructure development.
+in Zimbabwe success was due to the shared Vision and support, from Air Zimbabwe, Harare Anglican Diocese, Zimbabwe University, Zimbabwe Ministry of Education.
+Enabling an extendension to a further 100 schools, plus development of a teachers IT network with annual conference, and as outlined a myriad of community benefits aiding local infrastructure development.

-- Pre Recession British Airways, Air Zimbabwe, Kenyan Airways & Data Developments, British Council, British High Commission made so much possible from sponsored shipping & flights and all was provided for free.
+- Pre Recession British Airways, Air Zimbabwe, Kenyan Airways & Data Developments, British Council, British High Commission made so much possible from sponsored shipping & flights.
+All was provided for free.
 But Now dependent on self-funding and maintaining green footprints with maximum value precludes shipping single or small consignments for individuals, schools & projects.
 Hence..........

 - £5000 dependent on country & location represents shipping a 20' shipping container to enable supply & installation of equipment and resources for 20 projects.